hivelabuoft/CSC316/labs/lab-03/lab-03_lab_activity.md

 ## Overview

-In today's session ([download template](https://cnobre.github.io/W25-CSC316H/week-02/lab/Template.zip)).
 In this lab you will work on a scatterplot with flexible scales and axes.
 You will compare the lifetime expectancy (health) against the GDP per capita (wealth) of 188 countries.
 All activities in this lab are building on each other, so it is very important that you complete all tasks in order.

 *Result:*